theClarkSell/MyBlog/src/documents/2014/05/26/index.html.md

 So, whatcha building then Clark?
 Well a year ago, I bought this kick ass whole house air fan made by [AirScape](http://www.airscapefans.com/products/Shop/Natural-Cooling/Whole-House-Fans/AirScape-4.4e-WHF).
 Now you might be looking at that saying, "yea that is a little overkill chief".
 Maybe, but there are two reasons I bought it:

-* Quite.
-I mean, really quite.
+* Quiet.
+I mean, really quiet.
 No really, you have no clue just how quiet this thing really is.
 * It has a web server.
 Yes let me repeat, it has a web server.
 This puppy pushes air and angle brackets.
 FACT: before I even purchased it, the angle brackets were calling my name.

 With all that I have going on right now, it seemed like a good time to finally take this little idea I've had and make it a reality.
 Now over the past year, I actually already wrote an neat little app for the Windows Phone.